Georgia Miller (character): Murder of Anthony Green

-In Season 3’s murder trial, private investigator Gabriel Cordova identifies Anthony as Georgia’s first husband, noting she was the last to see him alive.
-He highlights a pattern of destructive behavior, linking Anthony’s disappearance to the suspicious deaths of her later husbands.

-The unresolved mystery of Anthony’s disappearance resurfaced in Seasons 2 and 3, haunting Georgia.
-Though she initially avoided suspicion, Cordova’s testimony and public investigations later exposed a pattern of suspicious deaths tied to her relationships, leading to her arrest and trial in Season 3.
+While living in New Orleans as a teenager, Georgia Miller met Anthony Greene, an older man who served as both her landlord and employer.
+At the time, Georgia was seventeen and raising her young daughter, Ginny Miller.
+Facing legal trouble after operating an illegal gambling operation, she risked losing custody of her child.
+In an attempt to present a more stable life to authorities, she agreed to marry Greene after he supported her claim that they were engaged.

+Georgia became resentful of Greene's increasingly domineering behaviour after their marriage.
+She later added a lot of sleeping pills to his drink, seemingly with the intention of making him unconscious rather than killing him, according to flashbacks shown in Ginny & Georgia.
+Then, during the night, Greene choked to death.
+Following his passing, Georgia made contact with former acquaintances from the Blood Eyes biker gang, who assisted in disposing of the body.
+In the end, the authorities handled Greene's disappearance as abandonment, so Georgia was able to leave the scene without raising any red flags.

 Murder of Kenny Drexel

 Kenny Drexel is Georgia Miller’s second husband and the second person she is shown to have murdered in the series.
 His death, a key plot point in Season 1, triggers much of the series’ central conflict.

-Kenny, a wealthy man much older than Georgia, married her while they lived in Wellsbury, Massachusetts.
-As a financial advisor, he provided financial stability for Georgia and her children, Ginny and Austin.
-However, Georgia later learns of his inappropriate behavior toward her teenage daughter, Ginny, believing he had been grooming or molesting her, though the series leaves some details unclear.

-In response, Georgia poisons Kenny by adding wolfsbane, a toxic plant causing cardiac arrest, to his morning smoothie.
-He dies suddenly on the golf course, with the death initially attributed to natural causes.
-Georgia then takes steps to hide her actions, including stealing and destroying legal documents and arranging for his body to be cremated before an autopsy.
+Although some details are left unclear in the series, Georgia discovers that her husband Drexel is acting inappropriately toward her teenage daughter, Ginny, by sexually abusing her.
+In retaliation, she poisons Kenny by adding a toxic flower known as "wolfsbane" to his protein shake.
+The flower caused cardiac arrest when Kenny drank the shake on his way to work, resulting in a car accident while driving, which led to Kenny's death.

-Private investigator Gabriel Cordova, who poses as a school teacher and dating Nick, Georgia's co-worker at the Mayor's Office, grows suspicious of Georgia and investigates Kenny’s death.
-His findings point to a pattern of suspicious deaths and disappearances tied to her relationships, including Kenny’s.
-Despite this, Georgia avoids legal action due to the lack of physical evidence, especially after ensuring his cremation prevents toxicology tests.
+Private investigator Gabriel Cordova, who assumes the identity of a school teacher and is also a date for Nick, Georgia's co-worker at the Mayor's Office, suspects Georgia and starts investigating Kenny's death.
+He discovers that there is a pattern of suspicious deaths and disappearances linked to her relationships, including Kenny's.
+Nevertheless, Georgia does not face prosecution due to the absence of physical evidence, especially since she arranges for his cremation.

 Murder of Tom Fuller

-The murder of Tom Fuller is the most notable killing by Georgia Miller in Ginny & Georgia, directly leading to her arrest and marking a turning point in the series.
+The murder of Tom Fuller is the most notable killing by Georgia Miller in Ginny & Georgia, directly leading to her arrest.
 The event occurs near the end of Season 2, exposing the cracks in Georgia’s carefully maintained facade.

 Tom Fuller, the husband of Cynthia Fuller, Georgia’s rival-turned-acquaintance in Wellsbury, Massachusetts, suffered a stroke and is kept alive by machines at home.
-Cynthia, resigned to his Inactive state, confides in Georgia about the emotional burden and her wish for closure.
-Despite their complex relationship, Georgia relates to Cynthia’s distress and takes action.

-In a scene blending compassion and unease, Georgia visits Tom at home and smothers him with a pillow while offering quiet reassurances.
+Georgia visits Tom at home and smothers him with a pillow while offering quiet reassurances.
 Cynthia, unaware of Georgia’s role, later appreciates that Tom died peacefully.
-The death initially goes unnoticed due to Tom’s poor health but is later revealed through surveillance and investigation by private investigator Gabriel Cordova, who has been examining Georgia’s past.
+The death initially goes unnoticed due to Tom’s poor health but is later revealed through surveillance and investigation by private investigator Gabriel Cordova.
+Georgia’s arrest for Tom Fuller’s murder happened during her wedding to Mayor Paul Randolph.